Tron (TRX) Partners with SkyPeople, Popular Korean Studio, to Launch New Blockchain Game

 The popular South Korean game producer SkyPeople has recently launched its Final Blade mobile RPG which has become immensely popular in Korea and Taiwan.
 Now the game studio has signed a Memo of Understanding with Tron to launch another game together

 SkyPeople released their mobile game Final Blade last month and it immediately went to the top of charts both in Korea and Taiwan.
 Now, Tron has revealed that the CEO of SkyPeople, Derek Park, has recently signed a Memo of Understanding (MoU) with the Tron Foundation to build a game on the Tron blockchain.

-Tron keeps expanding into the game industry
+Tron keeps expanding into the